Introducing the Widex Allure Hearing Aid: A New Chapter in Natural Hearing by Widex

 Patient Feedback

-Early demo patients generally responded positively to the Allure’s sound quality but some preferred the Moment, citing missing features and familiarity.
+Early on Allure demos, patients generally responded positively to the sound quality yet preferred the Moment.
+Citing missing features and familiarity.
 I recognize my own unintended influence on these demos, perhaps sharing too candidly my initial doubts.
 For future fittings, we’ll allow the devices to speak for themselves in a more neutral setup.

 Gaps and Limitations (So Far): Balanced by User Empowerment